He who is not every day conquering some fear has not learned the secret of life.

 No matter what percentage of your sales derives from direct patronage, there are many reasons to foster relationships with third parties.
 To start, it’s another revenue stream.
 As an artist, you want as many of those as possible that you can handle.
 Gallery representation can burnish your reputation besides bringing in revenue.

 When you consider the options presented here, you want to think about if this is the right choice for you at this time.
 Anything you do will require a commitment of time and money.
-As such, you want to be as sure as possible your efforts will pay a decent return.
+As such, you want to be as sure your efforts will pay a decent return.

 Have Patience and Get Help As You Can.